waynodiablo/Oystercard/bookmark_manager/00_challenge_map.md

 ## Learning, not challenge progress

-There is a **lot** of challenge material this week.
+The challenge material is pretty tough this week.
 You're not meant to get through it all.
 As always at Makers, focus on deep learning, rather than progression through the challenges.

 ### Sequence & Schedule
 * [Onsite](../sequence/onsite/week04.md)